paulsinclair51/briteTest/README.md

   directory path (or no `PATH`) is provided.
 - `executable`: The compiled test program that runs the orchestrator and test functions.
-- `fail`: A counted assertion failure where the expression evaluates false.
+- `fail`: A counted assertion failure where the expression evaluates false (i.e., zero).
 - `fault`: A counted runtime fault captured by LiteTest guards (for example, invalid memory access).
 - `group`: A bracketed set of test/assert calls between `LT_BEGIN_GROUP` and